 Follow us: @timesofisrael on Twitter | timesofisrael on Facebook

-Posted by Jim W. Dean, Managing Editor on March 13, 2017, With 2291 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on March 13, 2017, With 2376 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.